asofio/minimal-api-aks-poc/dotnet-new-template.md

 # Create a `dotnet new` template

-What if you want to share a Minimal API template with your teammates?
+What if you want to share a Minimal API template with your teammates or create a starter template for your own reuse?
 Augmenting `dotnet new` with an additional template is a simple, easy way to do just that.

 In the repo, you will notice that there is a `.template.config` folder at the root of the project that contains a single `template.json` file.
 The contents of this file defines metadata that will be used during the creation of a `dotnet new` template.